Nosteffany/Course-Work/README.md

 1  Download zip
+2. cd to this dirrectory

-2.run in cmd  npm install < package.json
+3. run in cmd  npm install < package.json
+4. run in cmd  npm start server.js

+5. go to web-browser to lockalhost:8000